Jonathan-Chia/portfolio/mini_notes/testing_code.md

 Created by Chia, Jonathan on Apr 09, 2022

+# Introduction

-_You already test your code manually, so why not write a few more lines of code to document and automate your tests?_
+You already test your code manually, so why not write a few more lines of code to document and automate your tests?

 Benefits of Unit Testing
 =========================